-Bandwidth.com, Inc. (“Bandwidth.com” or “we”) provides complete business communications solutions – including IP voice (VoIP), hosted VoIP, data and managed network services – powered by our IP voice network and supported by our, as well as our Phonebooth family of solutions including Phonebooth Mobile – all supported by our 24/7/365 customer service.
+Bandwidth.com, Inc., directly or via its affiliates and/or subsidiaries (“Bandwidth.com” or “we”) provides complete communications solutions - including IP voice (VoIP), hosted VoIP, data and managed network services - powered by our IP voice network and supported by our in-house, 24/7/365 customer service.
 To learn more about Bandwidth.com, please see “How can you contact us?” below.

 We make the security and confidentiality of the personal information that you provide to us a high priority.
 We understand the trust that you give us when you provide information to us.